eitamar-saraf/k-means/README.md

 # k-means
-k-means algorithm for image compression. from scratch
+Implentation  from scratch to k-means algorithm for image compression.